Leo Panitch: Early life and education

 Panitch attended a secular Jewish school named after the radical Polish-Yiddish writer I. L. Peretz.
 During a conference on Jewish radicalism in Winnipeg held in 2001, Panitch said the school grew out of the socialist fraternal mutual aid societies that Jewish immigrants had established.
 These included the Arbeiter Ring also known as the Workmen's Circle.
 Panitch told the conference that its first declaration of principles, adopted in 1901, began with the words: "The spirit of the Workmen's Circle is freedom of thought and endeavour towards solidarity of the workers, faithfulness to the interests of its class in the struggle against oppression and exploitation."
 He added: "As such institutions multiplied and spread through the Jewish community, for a great many people and for a considerable number of decades to come, to be Jewish, especially in a city like Winnipeg, came to mean to be radical."

 Panitch received a Bachelor of Arts degree in economics and political science in 1967 from the University of Manitoba.
 During his undergraduate years, he realized how much the writings of Karl Marx and the evolution of historical materialism helped him understand capitalism and its relation to the state.
 One of his teachers, Cy Gonick, introduced him to ideas about industrial democracy in which workers would control and manage their own workplaces.
 The 1960s generation of the New Left, Panitch writes, was impelled towards socialism by "our experience with and observation of the inequalities, irrationalities, intolerances and hierarchies of our own capitalist societies."

-At age 22, Panitch left Winnipeg and moved to London, England, where he earned his Master of Science degree in 1968 at the London School of Economics (LSE) and his Doctor of Philosophy degree from LSE in 1974.
+At age 22, Panitch left Winnipeg and moved to London, England, where he earned a Master of Science degree in 1968 at the London School of Economics (LSE) and a Doctor of Philosophy degree from LSE in 1974.
 His doctoral thesis was entitled The Labour Party and the Trade Unions.
 It was published as Social Democracy and Industrial Militancy in 1976 by Cambridge University Press.
 British sociologist Ralph Miliband was his Thesis advisor.